ZSKYC/BetterWIN-RDP/README.md

 ## Support

-- For Windows 8, Windows 10, and Windows Server 2012 or later.
+- For Windows 8, Windows 10, 和 Windows Server 2012 or later.
-- It is advisable to perform these changes on machines where you have full permissions and control.
+- It is advisable to perform these changes on machines where you have full permissions 和 control.
 - It is always better to test the settings on a non-production machine before applying them to a live environment.

 ## Contributions